skion/docs.getdbt.com/website/docs/reference/commands/deps.md

 ### Adding specific packages

-The `dbt deps` command can add or update package configurations directly, sparing you from remembering exact syntax.
+The `dbt deps` command can add or update package configurations directly, saving you from remembering exact syntax.

 #### Hub packages (default)